South Auckland, East Auckland > Public Hospital Services > Health New Zealand | Te Whatu Ora - Counties Manukau >

 Common Conditions / Procedures / Treatments

 Asthma symptoms include coughing, wheezing, a tight feeling in the chest and trouble breathing.
-Asthma occurs when the main breathing tubes of your lungs are over-sensitive and react to a variety of triggers called allergens (eg house dust) or irritants (fumes, cold air).
-As a result they may become swollen and narrow.
-These changes should be controlled with inhalers as prescribed by your doctor.
-If your asthma is not getting better with standard treatment (preventor and reliever inhalers) or if you are having more asthma attacks than you or your doctor are comfortable with, or if the attacks are severe, you may be referred to a specialist.
+Asthma occurs when the main breathing tubes of your lungs are over-sensitive and react to things that don’t affect other people.
+As a result of this they become swollen and narrow.
+If your asthma is not getting better with standard treatment (preventer and reliever inhalers) or if you are having more asthma attacks than you or your doctor are comfortable with, you may be referred to a specialist.
 In most cases you’ll be asked to give a complete medical history and will also be examined by the doctor.
-Other conditions can mimic asthma or make asthma worse, so you may be asked to have some tests to help in the assessment.
-Tests looking for severity and complicating features of asthma include: chest X-ray, lung function tests and CT scans of the chest and sometimes the sinuses.
-For more details see below.
-You may, however, not need any of these tests.
-Treatment This may include taking medicines as well as making some adjustments to your living patterns.
-A peak flow meter can be used to keep a watch on your asthma and to help with plans to prevent attacks.
+Sometimes other conditions can appear like asthma or complicate asthma, so you may be asked to have some tests to help in the diagnosis.
+Tests looking for severity and complicating features of asthma include: chest X-ray, spirometry and CT chest.
+Treatment This includes taking medicines as well as changing some lifestyle factors.
+A peak flow meter can be used to keep a watch on your asthma and help with plans to prevent attacks.
 Stopping smoking is very important as is learning to recognise what brings an asthma attack on.
 Asthma is treated with inhaled medicines.
-There are two types: 1. an inhaled steroid medicine which is usually taken every day.
-It soothes the irritated breathing tubes and prevents worsening of asthma, “asthma attacks”.
-2. a reliever helps reduce asthma symptoms.
-There are 2 types (long acting and short acting).
-They relax the tightened muscles around the breathing tubes.
-For more information on asthma see www.asthmanz.co.nz
+There are two types: a preventer medicine is taken every day.
+It soothes the irritated breathing tubes and prevents worsening of asthma, “asthma attacks”. a reliever treats the asthma attacks.
+It relaxes the tightened muscles around the breathing tubes.
+For more information on asthma see Asthma New Zealand website.

 Asthma symptoms include coughing, wheezing, a tight feeling in the chest and trouble breathing.
-Asthma occurs when the main breathing tubes of your lungs are over-sensitive and react to a variety of triggers called allergens (eg house dust) or irritants (fumes, cold air).
-As a result they may become swollen and narrow.
-These changes should be controlled with inhalers as prescribed by your doctor.
-If your asthma is not getting better with standard treatment (preventor and reliever inhalers) or if you are having more asthma attacks than you or your doctor are comfortable with, or if the attacks are severe, you may be referred to a specialist.
+Asthma occurs when the main breathing tubes of your lungs are over-sensitive and react to things that don’t affect other people.
+As a result of this they become swollen and narrow.
+If your asthma is not getting better with standard treatment (preventer and reliever inhalers) or if you are having more asthma attacks than you or your doctor are comfortable with, you may be referred to a specialist.
 In most cases you’ll be asked to give a complete medical history and will also be examined by the doctor.
-Other conditions can mimic asthma or make asthma worse, so you may be asked to have some tests to help in the assessment.
-Tests looking for severity and complicating features of asthma include: chest X-ray, lung function tests and CT scans of the chest and sometimes the sinuses.
-For more details see below.
-You may, however, not need any of these tests.
-Treatment This may include taking medicines as well as making some adjustments to your living patterns.
-A peak flow meter can be used to keep a watch on your asthma and to help with plans to prevent attacks.
+Sometimes other conditions can appear like asthma or complicate asthma, so you may be asked to have some tests to help in the diagnosis.
+Tests looking for severity and complicating features of asthma include: chest X-ray, spirometry and CT chest.
+Treatment This includes taking medicines as well as changing some lifestyle factors.
+A peak flow meter can be used to keep a watch on your asthma and help with plans to prevent attacks.
 Stopping smoking is very important as is learning to recognise what brings an asthma attack on.
 Asthma is treated with inhaled medicines.
-There are two types: 1. an inhaled steroid medicine which is usually taken every day.
-It soothes the irritated breathing tubes and prevents worsening of asthma, “asthma attacks”.
-2. a reliever helps reduce asthma symptoms.
-There are 2 types (long acting and short acting).
-They relax the tightened muscles around the breathing tubes.
-For more information on asthma see www.asthmanz.co.nz
+There are two types: a preventer medicine is taken every day.
+It soothes the irritated breathing tubes and prevents worsening of asthma, “asthma attacks”. a reliever treats the asthma attacks.
+It relaxes the tightened muscles around the breathing tubes.
+For more information on asthma see Asthma New Zealand website.

 This is similar to a blood test but instead of a needle going into a vein it is inserted briefly into a small artery in your wrist.
-A small amount of blood is taken and sent to the laboratory to test for the amount of oxygen your blood is carrying.
-This gives a very good indirect measure of how your lungs are working.
-Many conditions can cause a blood gas imbalance and while the blood gas tests do not identify the exact cause of the imbalance they will point to either a chest or metabolic problem.
+A small amount of blood is taken and sent to the laboratory for information about the oxygenation of your blood and other gases.
+Blood gas measurements may also be used if you have known respiratory, metabolic or kidney disease, especially if you have severe difficulty breathing.
+Many conditions can cause a blood gas imbalance and while the blood gas tests do not identify the exact cause of the imbalance they will point to either a respiratory or metabolic problem.

 This is similar to a blood test but instead of a needle going into a vein it is inserted briefly into a small artery in your wrist.
-A small amount of blood is taken and sent to the laboratory to test for the amount of oxygen your blood is carrying.
-This gives a very good indirect measure of how your lungs are working.
-Many conditions can cause a blood gas imbalance and while the blood gas tests do not identify the exact cause of the imbalance they will point to either a chest or metabolic problem.
+A small amount of blood is taken and sent to the laboratory for information about the oxygenation of your blood and other gases.
+Blood gas measurements may also be used if you have known respiratory, metabolic or kidney disease, especially if you have severe difficulty breathing.
+Many conditions can cause a blood gas imbalance and while the blood gas tests do not identify the exact cause of the imbalance they will point to either a respiratory or metabolic problem.

 A chest X-ray is normally undertaken to check the chest wall, lungs and heart.
 A chest X-ray is often the first test used to determine the reason for shortness of breath, persistent cough, chest pain or injury.
 Although you may think of an X-ray as a picture of bones, a trained observer can also see air spaces, like the lungs (which look black) and fluid (which looks white).
 Women should always advise their doctor if they are or think they may be pregnant before an X-ray is undertaken.
 When having a chest X-ray you are exposed to a very small amount of radiation.
 What to expect?
 You will have all metal objects removed from your body.
 You will be asked to remain still in a specific position and hold your breath on command.
 There are staff present, but they will not necessarily remain in the room, but will speak with you via an intercom system and will be viewing the procedure constantly through a windowed control room.